renpy/renpy/sphinx/source/style.rst

     Specifies the maximum vertical size of the displayable in pixels.

+.. style-property:: xfill boolean

+    If true, the displayable will expand to fill all available horizontal space.
+If not true, it will only be large enough to contain its children.

+    This only works for displayables that can change size.

+.. style-property:: yfill boolean

+    If true, the displayable will expand to fill all available horizontal space.
+If not true, it will only be large enough to contain its children.

+    This only works for displayables that can change size.

 .. style-property:: area tuple of (int, int, int, int)

     The tuple is interpreted as (`xpos`, `ypos`, `width`,